 Projects as Containers

-When an item is added to a project, the location of its physical source file on disk is also added to the project file.
-When the link is removed from the project, this information is deleted from the definition file.
-Each project template determines which commands are available for each item.
-For more information, see Item Management in Projects.
+When an item is added to a project, the location of the item's physical source file on disk is also added to the definition file for the project.
+If the item is later removed from the project, this information is deleted from the definition file.